 New Zealand is a great place to bring your family along on your work, student or visitor visa.
 However, it does not allow your children to attend regular primary, intermediate or secondary school unless they get a Dependent Child Student Visa.

 What are the qualification criteria for a New Zealand Dependent Child Student Visa?

 Beyond the conditions to be met for Visas for Dependent Children, the only additional requirement to be met for a New Zealand Dependent Child Student Visa is that the children must be at the right age to attend primary or secondary school.

 Note that not all INZ visa categories have a provision for seeking Dependent Child Student Visas.
 If your child does not qualify for a Dependent Child Student Visa, they may still be eligible for a separate NZ Study Visa such as a Paying Student Visa or a Pathway Student Visa.

 If you are in the country on a student visa, you will need to satisfy the following requirements for your child to qualify for a Dependent Child Student Visa:

 - Your child must be less than 19 years old; and

 - You must be a PhD student enrolled in a University recognized by the INZ or be part of an approved exchange student programme; and

 - You must be getting a scholarship from an approved aid programme

 The qualification requirements for a New Zealand Dependent Child Student Visa get complicated because of the exclusion of specific visa categories and peculiar qualification requirements on the visas that do allow for it.
 Work with our Auckland based team of immigration experts who have a lot of experience in working with all sorts of Dependent Child Student Visas.
-Book a 100% free consultation time slot now.
+Book a consultation time slot now.